Our Customers are very important to US!

 3. It can result in conformational changes in the leg. back. & the entire equine

-This principle implies that there is some combination of foot size, foot shape, wall length and angles that make the foot an ideal shock absorbing, weight-bearing structure.
+we are looking for a combination of foot size, foot shape, wall length and angles that make the foot an ideal shock absorbing, weight-bearing structure.

 properly balanced foot.